 See a podiatrist when any of these symptoms occur:

-Dr. Reza Mobarak and Dr. Mitch Williams is a caring and well-trusted podiatrist who provides treatment for all kinds of foot conditions from his practice in Fort Worth, TX.
-Whether you have pain in your heel or suspect that you have heel spurs or plantar fasciitis, you’ll receive a thorough diagnosis and treatment from Dr. Mobarak.
-Give us a call at (817) 336-6600 to book an appointment, or contact Dr. Mobarak through our website now.
+Dr. Alan Robbins is a caring and well-trusted podiatrist who provides treatment for all kinds of foot conditions from his practice in Fort Worth, TX.
+Whether you have pain in your heel or suspect that you have heel spurs or plantar fasciitis, you’ll receive a thorough diagnosis and treatment from Dr. Williams.
+Give us a call at (817) 336-6600 to book an appointment, or contact Dr. Robbins through our website now.

 An ingrown toenail is formed when the side or corner or your toenail starts growing into the flesh at the edges of the nail.
 Typical ingrown toenail symptoms include redness, swelling, pain and, in some cases, infection.

 The following individuals are more likely to develop ingrown toenails:

 When there’s no infection, you can treat an ingrown toenail in the following manner: